SKrotkih/YouTubeLiveVideo/README.md

 Hope my work will help you to understand how works YouTube Live Streaming.
 I used this approach in my project.

+Was used Camera and Microphone streaming library via RTMP, HLS for iOS, macOS lf.framework https://github.com/shogo4405/lf.swift, Alamofire,
+AeroGear,
+OAuthSwift,
+SwiftyJSON.

+Some video how it works: https://youtu.be/HwYbvUU2fJo

 25-10-2016